dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 The first and third regimes are identical because of a symmetry: Interchanging 𝑎 and 𝑏 rotates the ellipse by 90∘ (and reflects it through its vertical axis) without changing its area.
 Therefore, any proposed formula for the area must work in the first regime, must satisfy the symmetry requirement that interchanging 𝑎 and 𝑏 has no effect on the area (thereby taking care of the third regime), and must work for a circle (the second regime).

-Because of the symmetry requirement, simple but asymmetric modifica-tions of the area of a circle—namely, 𝜋𝑎2 and 𝜋𝑏2—cannot be the area of an ellipse.
+Because of the symmetry requirement, simple but asymmetric modifica-tions of the area of a circle — namely, 𝜋𝑎2 and 𝜋𝑏2 — cannot be the area of an ellipse.
 A plausible, symmetric alternative is 𝜋(𝑎2 + 𝑏2)/2.
 In the second regime, where 𝑎 = 𝑏, it correctly predicts the area of a circle.
 However, it fails in the first regime: The area isn't zero even when 𝑎 = 0.

 Is there an alternative that passes all three tests?